Indian Athletes Shine at World Para Athletics Grand Prix

-Indian para-athletes delivered a stellar performance at the World Para Athletics Grand Prix, clinching a multitude of gold medals and showcasing their exceptional talent on home soil.
+India's para-athletes delivered a stellar performance at the World Para Athletics Grand Prix, claiming a host of gold medals and demonstrating their strength across various track and field events.

 Key Points

-- Praveen Kumar secured gold in the men's T44 high jump at the World Para Athletics Grand Prix, continuing his winning streak.
+- Praveen Kumar secured gold in the men's T44 high jump at the World Para Athletics Grand Prix.

-- Indian athletes achieved clean sweeps in multiple events, including the men's T42 high jump and various discus throw categories, demonstrating their strength in these disciplines.
+- Indian athletes achieved clean sweeps in multiple events, including the men's T42 high jump and discus throw.

-- Preeti Pal won gold in the women's 100m T35/T37 event, adding to her medal tally after a silver at the World Para Athletics Championships.
+- Preeti Pal won gold in the women's 100m T35/T37 event, adding to her previous success at the World Para Athletics Championships.

 - India dominated the 1500m races, securing all three medals in both the women's T11/T12 and men's T11 categories.

-- The World Para Athletics Grand Prix saw participation from 257 athletes from eight nations, with India fielding a strong contingent of 219 athletes.
+- The World Para Athletics Grand Prix featured 257 athletes from eight nations, with India fielding a large contingent.

 India's star high jumper Praveen Kumar soared to yet another gold, dominating his event as the hosts collected multiple medals on the opening day of the World Para Athletics Grand Prix here on Wednesday.